 Purchasing and Building-Randy Thorpe-Absent

 Planning-Jane Varcoe- Discussed the American Relief Fund and the list that was being compiled.
 She asked George Schaffer to present the bids for work on a furnace at the American Legion.
 He presented 4 bids.
 Council members recommended other names of businesses and asked him to get more estimates.
-Discussion was held about the difference in the American Relief Fund money that was given to Waymart and the money that the Wayne County Commisioners gave the Borough from the money the county received from the American Relief Fund.
+Discussion was held about the difference in the American Relief Fund money that was given to Waymart and the money that the Wayne County Commissioners gave the Borough from the money the county received from the American Relief Fund.
 The state also sent $299.98

 Old Business- Photo request from Jane from the Odd Fellows bench and who was sitting on it.
 SCI will not be doing anymore outside work.
 Perhaps, some inside work if needed.

 New Business- A discussion of powerwashing 4 buildings in the Borough was held and perhaps that is something that could be done.
 Bridge on Carbondale Road was discussed and Shane will inquire with Penn Dot about it.
-Craig inquired when was the last inspection of Borough bridges.
+Craig inquired when was the last inspection of Borough bridges?
 Zoning Board hearing needs to be appointed , Tony Magnotta was recommended.
 A Motion was made by Jane Varcoe and 2nd by Craig Spewak to appoint Tony Magnotta.
 Motion was approved unanimously.

 Adjournment-